 Early identification is vital.
-The class teacher informs the SENCO and the parents at the earliest opportunity to alert them to concerns and enlists the parents' help.
+The class teacher informs the SENDCo and the parents at the earliest opportunity to alert them to concerns and enlist the parents' help and support.

-The class teacher and the SENCO assess and monitor the children's progress in line with existing school practices and Special Educational Needs and Disability Code of Practice.
+The class teacher and the SENDCo assess and monitor the children's progress in line with existing school practices and Special Educational Needs and Disability Code of Practice.

-The SENCO works closely with parents and teachers to plan an appropriate programme of intervention and support.
+The SENDCo works closely with parents and teachers to plan an appropriate programme of intervention and support.

 The assessment of children reflects as far as possible their participation in the whole curriculum of the school.
-The class teacher and the SENCO can break down the assessment into smaller steps in order to aid progress and provide detailed and accurate indicators.
+The class teacher and the SENDCo can break down the assessment into smaller steps in order to aid progress and provide detailed and accurate indicators.